 - SEND review meetings are held 3 times a year to review a pupil's Plan for Support (PFS).
 A new PFS may be produced with you to set targets for your child if they have SEND.
-You will be given a copy of this plan; - · Contact from your child's class teacher via conversation/letter/email - Parents' evenings - Invitation to a meeting from a member of staff - Letter/phone call/email from the SENCO - · Minutes of meetings if required
+You will be given a copy of this plan; - Contact from your child's class teacher via conversation/letter/email/MyEd App message - Parents' evenings - Invitation to a meeting from a member of staff - Letter/phone call/email/MyEd app Message from the SENCO - Minutes of meetings if required